 1. Tactile Texture

-Tactile texture is created through the physical surface of materials – smooth, hard, or rough to touch.
-It represents three-dimensional characteristics you can physically feel, having height, width, and depth.
-A fuzzy chair cover exemplifies this texture type.
+Tactile texture is created through the physical surface of materials—smooth, hard, or rough to touch.
+It represents 3D characteristics you can physically feel.
+A fuzzy chair cover or natural wood exemplifies this.

 2. Visual Texture